valerystrizh/bpr/README.md

-Bayesian Personalized Ranking from Implicit Feedback in Java.
+Bayesian Personalized Ranking from Implicit Feedback in Java
 ===============
 ####Input